-- 1. Professionalism/Leadership is behavior within ethical and legal guidelines as defined by the nurse practice act to achieve safe, quality patient-centered care.
+- 1. Professionalism/Leadership is behavior within ethical and legal guidelines as defined by the Nurse Practice Act to achieve safe, quality patient-centered care.
 Leadership is the ability to influence others to work together in pursuit of a shared goal. - 2.
 Patient-Centered Care characterizes the patient's values, preferences, goals, and needs as the central focus of safe, competent, culturally aware nursing care. - 3.
-Teamwork and Collaboration is the ability of the nurse to function effectively within interprofessional teams to foster open communication, mutual respect, and shared decision-making to achieve quality patient care. - 4.
-Clinical Judgment/Evidence-Based Practice is the practice of nursing in which the nurse makes clinical decisions based on the best available current research evidence, the nurse's expertise and, the needs and preferences of the patient using various tools such as the nursing process, critical thinking and, clinical judgment principles. - 5.
-Safety and Quality Improvement includes minimizing risk of harm to patients and providers and using data to monitor outcomes of care processes through improvement methods to maximize the quality of patient care. - 6.
-Informatics and Technology involve using methods and tools to communicate, manage knowledge, reduce error, and/or support decision-making.
+Teamwork and Collaboration are the abilities of the nurse to function effectively within interprofessional teams to foster open communication, mutual respect, and shared decision-making to achieve quality patient care. - 4.
+Clinical Judgment/Evidence-Based Practice is the practice of nursing in which the nurse makes clinical decisions based on the best available current research evidence, the nurse's expertise and the needs and preferences of the patient using various tools such as the nursing process, critical thinking and, clinical judgment principles.

+- 5. Safety and Quality Improvement includes minimizing the risk of harm to patients and providers and using data to monitor outcomes of care processes through improvement methods to maximize the quality of patient care. - Informatics and Technology involves using methods and tools to communicate, manage knowledge, reduce error, and/or support decisionmaking.